r0zar/ember-rails-stocks/README.md

 ## Usage

-The application is mainly administrated with two rake tasks: (you will only need to run one)
+Two rake tasks have been set up for loading csv data into the rails backend: (you will only need to run one)

 * `rake stocks:shortport`
 * `rake stocks:import`